 - To provide waymarking on routes that will be visible in snow, fog, and whiteouts

-- To mark routes where there are no other waymarkers and/or are off of established hiking trails
+- Marking trails where there are no other waymarkers and/or are off of established hiking trails

 - For safety